katspaugh/wavesurfer.js/README.md

 ### FAQ

 * **Q**: Does wavesurfer support large files?
-* **A**: Since wavesurfer decodes audio entirely in the browser, large files may fail to decode due to memory constraints.
+* **A**: Since wavesurfer decodes audio entirely in the browser using Web Audio, large clips may result in an innacurately timed waveform or fail to decode at all due to memory constraints.
 We recommend using pre-decoded peaks for large files (see [this example](https://wavesurfer-js.org/examples/#predecoded.js)).
 You can use a tool like [bbc/audiowaveform](https://github.com/bbc/audiowaveform) to generate peaks.

+---

+* **Q**: What about streaming audio?
+* **A**: Streaming isn't supported because wavesurfer needs to download the entire audio file to decode and render it.

 ## Development